The Best Way to Grind Sticky Weed: Tips and Techniques

 • When the grind is consistent, the heat is evenly distributed, allowing for a more complete release of the active compounds.

-• This results in a more potent and flavorful smoke, maximizing the effects of your sticky weed.
+• This results in a more potent and flavorful smoke, maximizing the effects of your sticky herbs

 Smooth Smoke: